Moges Kebede

 Moges Kebede (Amharic: ሞገስ ከበደ), sometimes credited as Moges Kebede Damte or Moges Damte, is an Ethiopian author, essayist, and editor.
 He is the publisher of Mestawet Ethiopian Newspaper, a monthly magazine for the Ethiopian immigrant community in the United States.

 Life

 Moges Kebede was born and raised in Addis Ababa, the capital of Ethiopia.
-After finishing high school, he worked as a freelance writer, contributing articles for various private newspapers and magazines and writing plays for local theaters.
+After finishing high school, he worked as a freelance writer, contributing articles for private newspapers and magazines and writing plays for local theaters.

-The early 1990s was a burgeoning period in the history of Ethiopian writing and journalism.
-The military junta led by Mengistu Haile Mariam collapsed and was overthrown by a rebel group, the Tigrayan People's Liberation Front (TPLF), which later evolved into the coalition Ethiopian People's Revolutionary Democratic Front (EPRDF) that formed the transitional government.

-This transition period, with its absence of governmental interference, effectively ended the almost two-decade-old ban of private media and publications.
-This created an opportunity for many to actively write and participate in the country's newfound free speech movement.
-But just a few years later, the government would eventually start to curtail some of the freedom-of-press rights which it had initially allowed to mushroom.